 Many times, it is very helpful for family members to be involved in all aspects of the treatmentprocess and we encourage family members to join in with fun physical training sessions, when appropriate.

-Curious what warning signs may indicate your child or teenager is struggling with emotional and/or binge eating?
-Check out Dr. Ashley’s WeighOut Wednesday video on this very topic:
+Curious which treatment professionals are necessary in supporting your child’s recovery process?
+Check out Dr. Ashley‘s WeighOut Wednesday video on this very topic: